-There are two main things you should focus on when steeping tea: the temperature of the water used for steeping and the duration of time that you steep your tea.
+There are two main things you should focus on when steeping tea at home.
+1) the temperature of the water used for steeping and 2) the duration of time that you steep your tea.

-The temperature of the water is very important to keep in mind because the extraction of flavors from your loose leaf tea depends on the heat of the water.
-If your water isn’t hot enough, you may be sacrificing a great deal of flavor that has not been properly extracted from the tea leaves.
-If your water is too hot, you might actually burn your tea leaves, extracting a more acidic flavor, one that no one enjoys.
-Whether you’re using a water kettle or traditional pot, be sure you know the temperature!
+The temperature of the water is very important to keep in mind.
+The extraction of flavors from your loose leaf tea depends on the heat of the water.
+If your water isn’t hot enough, you may be sacrificing a great deal of flavor.
+If your water is too hot, you might actually burn your tea leaves.
+This may result in extracting more acidic flavors, one that no one enjoys.

 How long you steep your tea also plays a huge part in the flavor extraction of your loose leaf teas.
-Just like the temperature of the water, the shorter duration in which you steep your tea the less extraction of flavor you might have (this is not always the case depending on the type of tea leaf used).
-Or the longer you steep your loose leaf tea (above the optimal time), the more prone you are to extracting acidic and burnt flavor profiles instead.
+Like the temperature of the water, the shorter duration in which you steep your tea, the less extraction of flavor you might have.
+Or the opposite.
+The longer you steep your loose leaf tea (above the optimal time), the more prone you are to extracting acidic and burnt flavor profiles instead.

 Here are the proper temperatures and times to steep for some of the most popular teas.
 Note, we’re going to define the optimal temperature of water for steeping with “boiling” or “short of boiling.”
-We understand not everyone has a thermometer to keep very precise, plus no one really has the time for that right?
+We understand that not everyone has a thermometer to be very precise.
+Plus no one really has the time for that right?
 Here at Talk Boba we like to keep things as simple as possible and digestible.

 Boiling – Temperature of water in which it has reached a rumbling boil.
 (200-212 Degrees Fahrenheit)